Heritage-class cutter: History

-The first Offshore Patrol Cutter is expected to be delivered in late 2022.
-In total, the 25-ship deal could be worth up to $10.5 billion.
-On 21 July 2017, Eastern Shipbuilding completed its Initial Critical Design Review for the Offshore Patrol Cutter.
+The first Offshore Patrol Cutter was originally expected to be delivered in late 2022.
+In total, the 25-ship deal could be worth up to $10.5 billion, according to 2012 Coast Guard estimates.
+In July 2017, Eastern Shipbuilding completed its Initial Critical Design Review for the Offshore Patrol Cutter.
 This leads to the Final Critical Design Review for the Offshore Patrol Cutter.

-On 3 August 2017, it was announced that the OPC's will be named "Heritage class" and the first 11 OPCs were named.
+In August 2017, it was announced that the OPC's will be named "Heritage class" and the first 11 OPCs were named.
 The Heritage-class OPCs are named after cutters that played a significant role in the Coast Guard's history.